 - Get regular medical check-ups … covering physical and mental issues

-- Reduce your risk off physical injuries to your brain … due to falls or other accidents LINK INTERNAL
+- Reduce your risk of physical injuries to your brain … due to falls or other accidents

 - Limit your intake of alcohol, especially as alcohol can interfere with many medicines